livioribeiro/selva/docs/configuration.md

 be loaded.
 If instead we define `SELVA_PROFILE=prod`, then the file `settings_prod.yaml` will be loaded.

+Multiple profiles can be activated by setting `SELVA_PROFILE` with a comma separated list of profiles, for example `SELVA_PROFILE=dev,prod`.
+The framework will iterate over the list and merge the settings found on each one.
+The precedence is from last to first, so settings from one profile overwrite settings from the previous ones.

 ## Environment variables

 Settings can also be defined with environment variables whose names start with `SELVA__`,